drocheam/optrace/docs/source/usage/image.rst

 Iterative Render
 _______________________

 When tracing, the amount of rays is limited by the system's available RAM.
 Many million rays would not fit in the finite working memory.

-However, some more complicated scenes need a huge amount of rays, especially for low image noise.
-For this the function :meth:`iterative_render <optrace.tracer.raytracer.Raytracer.iterative_render>` exists.
+The function :meth:`iterative_render <optrace.tracer.raytracer.Raytracer.iterative_render>` exists to allow the usage of even more rays.
 It does multiple traces and iteratively adds up the image components to a summed image.
 In this way there is no upper bound on the ray count.
 With enough available user time, images can be rendered with many billion rays.

 Parameter :python:`N` provides the overall number of rays for raytracing.
 The returned value of :meth:`iterative_render <optrace.tracer.raytracer.Raytracer.iterative_render>` is a list of rendered detector images.